DaniJFerr/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-Boottrap potifolio is an project provide from edx bootcamp using boostrap framework.
+The Bootstrap Portfolio is an EdX bootcamp project that uses the Bootstrap framework.

 ## installation